Wentril/kubernetes_workshop/course.md

     pod-restricted   0/1     CrashLoopBackOff   1 (7s ago)   10s
     ```

-    In such case we should have a look at the Pod events and logs to see what is going on:
+    In such case, we should have a look at the Pod events and logs to see what is going on:
     ```bash
     kubectl describe pod pod-restricted -n restricted-ns
     kubectl logs pod-restricted -n restricted-ns